WHAT’S ON at KAT58

 Fred Vernon RWM”

-When the old High School was demolished the late Brother Charlie McIntee rescued the stone from the rubble.
+When the old High School was demolished the late Brother Charlie McIntee rescued the Foundation Stone from the rubble.
 For many years it sat at the entrance to the old Lodge Rooms in Abbey Row.
 After the Lodge was relocated to Shedden Park Road the stone lay in Brother Jim Wilson’s garden at Haymount.
-It now sit in the allotment at Broomlea under the care of Brother Tim Slater.
+It now sits in the allotment at Broomlea under the care of Brother Tim Slater.